Sainte-MarineSainte-Marine

 #1 The Breton Riviera

-#2 Le Pays Bigouden
+#2 Pays Bigouden

-The Pays Bigouden is an authentic destination that combines traditions and seascapes.
+The Pays Bigouden is an authentic destination combining traditions and seascapes.
 Its coastline is marked by the imposing Eckmühl lighthouse and lively fishing ports such as Le Guilvinec and Saint-Guénolé.
 The region is proud of its culture, which can be seen in its traditional costumes and folk festivals.
-On the natural side, beaches such as La Torche attract surfers, while coastal paths offer spectacular views of the ocean.
+It has stunning natural landscapes, too, including the surf beach of LaTorche, and coastal paths offering spectacular views of the ocean.

 #3 From Concarneau to Pont-Aven